-Carob can be pretty polarizing, I know.
+Carob can be polarizing, I know.
 People seem to either love it or hate it.
-I’m sure you can guess, I personally love it.
+I'm sure you can guess, I personally love it.

 Though it doesn't taste like chocolate, its color and texture make it a great 'fake-out' for the typically bitter bean, and it's sweeter in nature, not requiring copious amounts of added sugar to make it palatable.

-Applesauce not only makes a great low-calorie fat replacement, but it also adds dimension and sweetness to lower sugar treats.
+Applesauce, in particular, adds dimension and sweetness to lower sugar treats.

 My best tip for this is to replace the liquid sweetener in recipes for an equal amount of applesauce.